Everyone wants to be excellent

 Equifax is the second-largest credit scoring agency and provides you with a score between 0-700.
 Anything from 466 upwards is considered excellent with Equifax, though the report will give you an exact indication of the quality of your score.

 TransUnion isn’t as big as the other two agencies, but it’s still a recognised score provider in the UK.
 It scores you between 0-710, with anything above 628 considered excellent.
 TransUnion was formerly Callcredit, but was bought out by the American-owned company.

 Can I check my credit report for free?

-You can use any one of the big three to check your credit report.
-They offer a basic free service that shows your credit report, though you can also opt for paid packages that give you deeper insights to improve credit score.
+If you want to improve your credit score for a mortgage, the good news is that you can use any one of the big three to check your report.
+They offer a basic free service that shows your credit report, though you can also opt for paid packages that give you deeper insights into your credit rating.
 With three credit scoring agencies, there’s no such thing as a universal credit score.

 Other companies, such as ClearScore and Credit Karma, also offer credit reports.
 They use one of the three credit reporting companies and provide a free service along with lending options based on your credit report.

 Make sure your information is correct

 The first thing you should do is check to see if the information on your file is correct.
 Make sure that bank accounts, loans and credit cards are listed and show the correct payments.
 If any of the information you see is wrong, you’ll need to contact the credit referencing agency to rectify the mistake.
 You should also cross-reference to see if things like the address history is correct and up to date.